Gwayaboy/PlaywrightHandsOnLab/README.md

         ├── package.json
         └── cucumber.js

-     Execute and verify all test passes.
+     usse simple npx cucumber-js to execute and verify all test passes.
      ```

     This will help you generate code that is tailored to your app's real DOM and selectors, improving test reliability.